philrz/super/book/src/super-sql/expressions/exists.md

 ## Exists

-The `exists` operator is Boolean-valued function that tests whether a subquery has a non-empty result and has the form
+The `exists` operator tests whether a subquery has a non-empty result and has the form
 ```
 exists ( <query> )